Karunakar20/webhook/README.md

 # Webhook Delivery System - Full Stack Application

-This is the frontend application for the Webhook Delivery System.
+This is the full stack application for the Webhook Delivery System.
 It allows users to view webhook events, check details, retry failed events, and trigger new events manually.

 ## Features
 - **Event Dashboard**: View a list of all webhook events with their status (Success, Failed, Pending and Delivered).